 As proof, look at these popular raw, vegan recipes.
 You can make everything from “ice cream” to a “cheesecake” without turning on the oven.

-- Raw Brownies.
 Raw brownies sound impossible, but they are very much a thing.
-This popular recipe combines pecans, dates, cacao powder, coconut and agave nectar to make a fudgy brownie.
+This popular recipe combines pecans, dates, cacao powder, coconut, and agave nectar to make a fudgy brownie.
 Spread the brownie batter into a square treat pan to make portioning even easier.

 How do you make vegan buttermilk?